Ballinskelligs

-The rock(s) referred to in the area’s Irish name are the Skellig Islands—Skellig Michael and Little Skellig—an ancient monastic colony which lies off the coast from Ballinskelligs.
+The rocks referred to in the area’s Irish name are the Skellig Islands—Skellig Michael and Little Skellig—an ancient monastic colony which lies off the coast from Ballinskelligs.
 The town is also the site of a beach.

+Ballinskelligs was the termination site of an early transatlantic telegraph cable laid in 1875 from Tor Bay, Nova Scotia, Canada—a distance of 2565 nmi.

 Notable features

 Ballinskelligs Castle is situated on the western shore of Ballinskelligs Bay, on a narrow promontory which is subject to heavy erosion.
 The castle was constructed by the MacCarthy Mór dynasty in the 16th century to protect the bay from pirates, and possibly in order to charge a tariff on incoming trade vessels.

 Ballinskelligs Priory was an Arrouaisian house of Augustinian canons.

 Within Ballinskelligs are the two parts of the Cill Rialaig project, the Artist Retreat in the former village of Cill Rialaig, and the Arts Centre in the village of Dun Geagan.
-The project is led since foundation in 1991 by local resident Noelle Campbell-Sharp of Canuig House.
+The project is led, since its foundation in the 1990s, by local resident Noelle Campbell-Sharp of Canuig House.